geoffrey-diederichs/LA_CTF/README.md

 ## Exploit

-Using this [final script](/solve.py) connecting back to the servers and decoded the message we get :
+Using this [final script](/solve.py) connecting back to the servers and decoding the message we get :

 ```console
 $ python3 solve.py